-In line with the Government and University of Auckland guidance with regard to the COVID-19 pandemic, our offices will be closed.
-We will not be contactable via our usual CTNZ telephone numbers until further notice.
-Staff will be working remotely and will be available as normal via email.
+In line with the Government and University of Auckland guidance with regard to the COVID-19 pandemic, the majority of CTNZ staff are continuing to work remotely so are not contactable via the usual CTNZ telephone numbers but we are all available as normal via email.

 For trial sites, you should have received trial-specific communications with regard to the continued management of our trials.
 If you have any queries, then please do not hesitate to get in contact.

 For general queries, please contact us at this address email@example.com.